Insulate your attic:

 save the planet!

-As of december 1 through the end of march 2015, the xcel attic insulation rebate has been bumped up to 30%/$500 max(!!), and thus now is a much better looking proposition than it had been. here's the kicker, though: there is required pre- & post-work blower door testing, as well as a carbon monoxide safety test (aka a "CAZ test") that our certified energy auditor must come out to perform. these things have added cost to our bids and they do not go quickly, but unfortunately, they are not optional items, because xcel will only offer the rebate contingent on seeing a 10% drop in the overall leakiness of your home... and not getting that drop means no money back.
+Here's the scoop on the rebate: There is now required pre- & post-work blower door testing, as well as a carbon monoxide safety test (aka a "CAZ test") that our certified energy auditor must come out to perform.
+These things have added cost to our bids and they take a bunch of time, but they are not optional items, because the rebate is contingent on getting a 10% drop in the overall leakiness of your home... and not getting that drop means no money back.

-by all means, let me know if you have questions, and remember that the most important thing is getting your attic insulated, rebate or not!
+By all means, let us know if you have questions, and remember that the most important thing is getting your attic insulated, rebate or not!